home contact us site index

 • Scissors for infant fingernails and for enlarging nipple openings

-• Snugli, Bjorn, or Sara's Ride for carrying the baby on the chest or back (for young infants only)
+• Snugglie, Ergo or Bjorn for carrying the baby on the chest or back (for young infants only)

-• Tape recorder with children's music, children's books
+• Tape player with children's music, children's books

 • Umbrella Stroller (can be purchased in some countries outside U.S.)